 Regular Client Communications: Are you only talking to your clients when you need to?
 That’s a common and costly mistake.
 Regular communication at scheduled intervals keeps the relationship between clients and realtor.
 Call or email, ot just check their Orlando location for personal visit.
 A call breaks through the clutter but a hand-written note can do the same.
 (I’m a big fan of hand written notes.
 You can learn more about strategies for using them in my new book, Raising the Bar: A 10 Step Guide to World Class Rainmaking, coming later this month.)
 For a twist on typical client communications, skip the talk about business and just chat about common interests like sports, hobbies, travel, food or other topics you share a passion for.

 Teams: Do your clients know who works on their matters?
 Invite your clients to the office, give them a chance to meet the team and explain how each team member supports their work.
 Give your clients a chance to interact with the people that work on their business.
-If yours is a virtual practice, then video conferencing can accomplish the same thing.
+If yours is a virtual practice, then video conferencing can accomplish the same thing, and having a good website is also important, for example the injury lawyers from sites as https://jnsotolaw.com get their clients mostly online.
 What’s the twist?
 Make each team member become memorable by using a self-stick name badge with a first name and a tag line that represents what that person is known for.
 Example: John – Bulldog on case law or Jane – Tax Geek.

 Referrals: A successful practice is built on referrals yet many attorneys don’t ask for them.
 Perhaps they think it’s gauche to request a referral but your client may assume that your practice is full and you don’t want or need referrals–if you don’t ask for them.
 Referrals really are the easiest marketing you can do.
 That’s because someone else is selling for you based on the groundwork you have laid.
 A simple twist on asking for referrals is creating a template clients can use to recommend your services to others.
 They’ll know exactly what to say.
 It’ a win-win.
 (This is the system I use.
 If you’d like to see a sample, email me with “Sample Referral Template” in the subject line.)